sergiy79/codecombat/Developer-environment.md

 1. Do the [MongoDB database import](https://github.com/codecombat/codecombat/wiki/Developer-environment#setup) *(we're working to making this optional)*
 1. Go to [http://localhost:3000](http://localhost:3000) to see your local CodeCombat in action.

+NOTE: The repository will be in the coco subdirectory.
+You should not run a separate git clone, as that is taken care of.

 This should work on Mac and Linux, but it's brand new, so please let us know of any problems you run into.
 On Mac, you'll need [Xcode Developer Tools](http://itunes.apple.com/us/app/xcode/id497799835?ls=1&mt=12).
 On Linux, you'll need ruby, curl, and git installed.

 To get a sandbox copy of the CodeCombat database for your local Mongo, see [Restoring a backup](https://github.com/codecombat/codecombat/wiki/Developer-environment#restoring-a-backup).